 [Section 42 inserted by No. 58 of 2010 s.
 30.]

-43. Unfinished proceedings by the former Board
+43. Unfinished proceedings by former Board

 (1) Proceedings before the former Board under Part II Division 2 of the Act as it was prior to the commencement day that are not complete by the commencement day —